kibook/s1kd-tools/tools/s1kd-metadata/README.md

 outputting all metadata if no &lt;name&gt; is specified).

 -d, --date-format &lt;fmt&gt;
-The format to use for dates in certain metadata (currently, only the "modified" metadata).
+The format to use when printing dates, such as the "issueDate" or "modified" metadata. &lt;fmt&gt; should conform to the format used by strftime.
+The default is "%Y-%m-%d".

 -E, --editable
 When showing all metadata, only list editable items.
 This is useful when